OlivierLD/raspberry-coffee/I2C.SPI/PWM.md

   return pulse;
 }
 ```
+The cycle length - in ms - obviously depends on the frequency.

+The pulse required for the servo to react is emitted once per cycle.

 ##### Example
 As an example, let us calculate for a `60 Hz` frequency the `pulse` value to send to `setPWM(channel, 0, pulse);`